gsilvestri/KAPU-Node-Swagger/README.md

+#### The development and maintenance of the documentation is generously sponsored by the [ARK Community Fund](https://arkcommunityfund.com) - Thanks! :unicorn:

 # ARK Node Documentation

-This is a documentation for ark-node built with Swagger UI to make testing a breeze.
+This is a documentation for [ark-node](https://github.com/ArkEcosystem/ark-node) built with Swagger UI to make testing a breeze.

+## Introduction

+Swagger is a set of open-source tools built around the OpenAPI Specification that can help you design, build, document and consume REST APIs.

+This allows you to easily build an UI that provides a clean and simple interface for both seasoned developers and people that just get started or want to play around with their Delegate API.
+Forget the days of setting up your local environment to just test an API Call or sending tedious cURL requests in your terminal... fill out a form, hit execute and see the result!

+## Test API Server

+The __Community SSL Public API__ used as host is provided by **GR33NDRAG0N** from [ArkNode.net](https://www.arknode.net/).

 ## Contributing